-Asian shares mostly rise after Dow crests 30,000 points
+Global shares mostly higher after Dow crests 30,000

 Regeneron Pharmaceuticals received U.S. government approval for emergency use of its COVID-19 treatment over the weekend.
 The drug, which President Donald Trump received when he was sickened last month, is meant to try to prevent hospitalization and worsening disease from developing in patients with mild-to-moderate symptoms.

 U.S. markets will be closed Thursday for the Thanksgiving holiday.
-They will be open for half the day on Friday, closing at 1 p.m.
-Eastern.
+They will be open for half a day on Friday, closing at 1 p.m.
+Eastern Time.